meetjn/Web-Dev-Notes/README.md

 DEFINING ROUTES IN THE BACKEND

-We want to introduce a route that returns hardcoded values for a user’s details (email, name).
+We want to introduce a route that returns hardcoded values for a user’s details (email, name) for example.

 1. Introduce a new folder called API
 2. Add a folder inside called the user
 3. Add a file inside called route.ts
 4. Initialize a GET route inside it

+NOTE:
+Route the user to the landing page if the signup succeeded Ref use router hook - https://nextjs.org/docs/app/building-your-application/routing/linking-and-navigating#userouter-hook